jnuho/docker/docker_k8s.md

 docker run username/simpleweb

 # open a web browser localhost:5000
-# ERROR site cann't be reached
+# ERROR site cann't be reached (port 5000 is for container)
 ```